harshinov29-yosi/19AI304-Fundamentals-of-C-Programming-2025-Odd-M5/README.md

   Stop
 # Program:
 #include <stdio.h>

-// Function to swap using call by value void swapByValue(int a, int b) {
+void swapByValue(int a, int b) {
     int temp = a;
     a = b;
     b = temp;
     printf("Inside swapByValue: a = %d, b = %d\n", a, b);
 }

-// Function to swap using call by reference void swapByReference(int *a, int *b) {
+void swapByReference(int *a, int *b) {
     int temp = *a;
     *a = *b;